 DANGER: Multiple power cords.
-The product might be equipped with multiple AC power cords or multiple DC power cables.
-To remove all hazardous voltages, disconnect all power cords and power cables.
+The product might be equipped with multiple power cords.
+To remove all hazardous voltages, disconnect all power cords.
 (L003)

 CAUTION: A hot surface nearby.
 (L007)

 CAUTION: Hazardous moving parts nearby.
 (L008)

 All lasers are certified in the U.S. to conform to the requirements of DHHS 21 CFR Subchapter J for class 1 laser products.
 Outside the U.S., they are certified to be in compliance with IEC 60825 as a class 1 laser product.
 Consult the label on each part for laser certification numbers and approval information.